 These are some examples of typical situations in which certified translations could be required:

 1. CERTIFIED TRANSLATION WITH A BASIC STAMP

 This type of certification is usually required for certificates translated from English into Italian for submission to UK organisations or to the Italian Consulate General in London.
 A copy of the original certificate is attached to the translation together with a declaration of accuracy which is stamped/signed on headed paper.
 All documents will be posted via Royal Mail and you will receive everything in 1-2 working days.

-I have been successfully providing certified translations for submission to the Italian Consulate in London (see their list of translators) or the Home Office for more than 5 years and will be happy to advise on the correct submission process.
-If you are based outside the UK, I can take care of having your translation certified by the Italian Consulate on your behalf.
+We have been successfully providing certified translations for submission to the Italian Consulate in London or the Home Office for more than 8 years and will be happy to advise on the correct submission process.
+If you are based outside the UK, we can take care of having your translation certified by the Italian Consulate on your behalf.

 This type of certification is usually required for official use.
-In the case of a notarised translation, the translator who carried out the translation will be asked to sign a translator’s declaration and a notary public will certify this declaration with their signature.
+In the case of a notarised translation, the translator who carried out the translation will be asked to sign a translator’s declaration and a notary public will certify this declaration with their signature, providing a notarial certificate.
 In order to have a translation notarised, you will need to submit the original certificate rather than a copy.
 To ensure that your original documents will be in safe hands at all times, they will have to be sent by registered mail/courier or submitted in person.
-I will take care of the whole notarisation process in cooperation with accredited notaries from my network.
+We will take care of the whole notarisation process in cooperation with accredited notaries from our network.

 If your certificate is to be submitted abroad, you may also need to have your translation legalised at the Foreign & Commonwealth Office (FCO).
 A basic certified translation will not be accepted by the FCO, it will have to bear the signature of either a registered solicitor or notary public.

 Legalisation is the confirmation that a signature, seal or stamp on a British public certificate is authentic.
 Please check if you need to legalise your original document, your translation or both.